TigerMask1/play-bot/replit.md

 - **Move System**:
   - Each character has 3 moves (1 special + 2 tier moves)
   - Special moves have character-unique names and enhanced ST scaling
+  - **Special Move Cooldown**: Unlocks after 3 turns, can only be used once per battle
   - Tier moves based on ST: Low (1-40%), Mid (41-75%), High (76-100%)
+  - Normal moves (tier moves) can be used unlimited times
   - Moves include attacks, heals, and support moves
 - **Damage Formula**:
   - Regular moves: `damage = max(1, round(baseDamage * (1 + (level-1)*0.08) * (0.6 + st/100*0.4)))`